Problem Steps Recorder, also known as PSR, is an incredibly helpful troubleshooting tool available in Windows 7.

 - Copying the file to a network share or flash drive.

 - Attaching the file to a forum post and asking for help.
-(Feel free to do that right here at the free PC Support Forum.)

 If you're planning a complicated or lengthy recording (specifically, more than 25 mouse clicks or keyboard actions) consider increasing the number of screenshots that Problem Steps Recorder will capture.